Refinancing a home loan can be stress-free when you consider these tips.

 You may think refinancing a home loan is just a couple of phone calls here and an email or two there.
 Make no mistake, refinancing can be a quicker process than a home purchase.
 However, most of the steps of the process still apply so you should get familiar with the home loan refinance process.

-Just like when you take out a mortgage for a home purchase, once the process starts, you’ll want to consult your loan officer before you take out a line of credit, change jobs, transfer large sums of money, etc. The analysis an underwriter makes is based on your finances as they are today.
+Just like when you take out a mortgage for a home purchase, once the process starts, you’ll want to consult your loan originator before you take out a line of credit, change jobs, transfer large sums of money, etc. The analysis an underwriter makes is based on your finances as they are today.
 Whenever you make changes, it requires another look, which can slow down the loan process and potentially even change the terms of your loan.
 Ask before you do anything that could jeopardize your credibility with your lender to ensure the process goes smoothly.

 5. shop around